 More information and resources, as well as a downloadable Florida City Government Week logo, are available at FLCityWeek.com.
-If you've never participated and would like additional ideas, check out the Quick Links on the portal to view how cities across Florida have celebrated in the past.
+If you've never participated and would like additional ideas, check out the Resources Tab on the portal to view how cities across Florida celebrated last year.